Discover the Wines of Italy Region by Region

 We will list the wine region geographically starting from North West going down to the South to help you put the things on a map (and create an itinerary for when we will be ready to travel again).

 Here we have: Valle d’Aosta (Aosta Valley), Piemonte (Piedmont), Lombardia (Lombardy), and Liguria.

 Rather high in elevation (wine is cultivated to up to 1200m of altitude), Valle d’Aosta is the smallest wine region in Italy.
 The grape varieties you will find here are, for the red wines: Nebbiolo, Petit Rouge, Pinot Noir, and for the white wines: Moscato, Petit Arvine, Prié blanc

-South from Valle d’Aosta, Piemonte has the wine production concentrate in three main regions around Cuneo, Alessandria, and Asti (Moscato d’Asti anyone?)
+South from Valle d’Aosta, Piemonte has the wine production concentrate in three main regions around Cuneo (Langhe), Alessandria, and Asti (Moscato d’Asti anyone?)
 The main grape varieties cultivated in this wine region are: (for the red wines) Nebbiolo, Dolcetto, Barbera, (for the white wines) Moscato, Arneis, Cortese.

 South from Piemonte and north from the Mediterranean.
 The grape varieties are: (for the white wines) Vermentino, Pigato, and for the red wines: Rossese, Dolcetto, and Sangiovese.

 You might know it more for its capital (Milan) than for its wine, but Alpine Lombardy has a vast array of great wines that will surprise you.
 The main grape varieties are: Nebbiolo, Pinot Noir (red wines), and for the whites: Verdicchio, Chardonnay, and Pinot Bianco.